mesur-io/post-quantum-signatures/draft-ietf-cose-post-quantum-signatures.md

 | FALCON512   | Falcon with parameter set 512       |
 | FALCON1024  | Falcon with parameter set 1024      |

-- The parameter "pset" MAY be specfied to indicate the paramter set in use for the algorithm, but SHOULD also reflect the targeted NIST level for the algorithm in combination with the specified paramter set.
+- The parameter "pset" MAY be specfied to indicate the parameter set in use for the algorithm, but SHOULD also reflect the targeted NIST level for the algorithm in combination with the specified parameter set.
   For "alg" "FALCON" one of the described parameter sets "512" or "1024" MUST be specified.
 Parameter set "512" or above SHOULD be used with "FALCON" for any situation requiring at least 128bits of security against both quantum and classical attacks